mmuller88/mmblog/content/newsletter-20/index.md

 <https://www.rehanvdm.com/blog/improve-dx-publishing-an-api-sdk-cdk-serverless>

 Uii an API SDK is a nice idea.
-For me that looks similar to OpenAPI / Swagger SDKs.
+For me, that looks similar to OpenAPI / Swagger SDKs.
 It seems to be a smart combination of OpenAPI SDK and TypeScript.
-Plus with a sophisticated CI/CD flow like posting to slack you can make developer earlier aware of SDK changes.
+Plus with a sophisticated CI/CD flow like posting to slack you can make developers earlier aware of SDK changes.
 Interesting idea please read the full article!

 Thanks a lot to the author [Rehan van der Merwe](https://www.rehanvdm.com/)